-By establishing linkages with the private sector the objective is to establish linking between the private and the government for not only distribution of free drugs but for patient support services and counselling as well.
-The national TB control program is on a mission of providing universal access to TB patients as the latest global TB report released by the world health organisation showed India topping the charts.
+By establishing linkages with the private sector the objective is to establish linking between the private and the government for not only distribution of free drugs but for patient support services and counseling as well.
+The national TB control program is on a mission of providing universal access to TB patients as the latest global TB report released by the world health organization showed India topping the charts.

-Another other reason for trying to make TB drugs accessible at private pharmacies is to shun away the stigma around the condition in some sections of the society.
-So, if you know of someone having TB or just share this information on with your maids and other servants, it just might help them or people they know dealing with the condition.
+Another reason for trying to make TB drugs accessible at private pharmacies is to shun away the stigma around the condition in some sections of society.
+So, if you know of someone having TB or just share this information with your maids and other servants, it just might help them or people they know dealing with the condition.

 While the studies are inconclusive till now and still research is going on, most of them do state that Vitamin D deficiency is responsible for joint as well as muscle pain.
 The symptoms of Vitamin D Deficiency and Joint Pain include Rheumatoid Arthritis (RA) pain that occurs in the knees, hips, and legs as well as joints and muscles.

 There is a belief that Vitamin D plays a significant role in relieving the joint pain condition, specifically if the pain is due to deficiency.
 Some studies that support the belief include the following:

 - A 2011 study of postmenopausal women, published in ‘Maturitas’ suggested that women with severe joint pain did suffer from very low vitamin D levels.